mjhea0/blog/content/emacs-for-python.md

 One of the great benefits of emacs is the simplicity and power of configuration.
 The core of emacs configuration is the file `init.el` (el is emacs-lisp).
 For a UNIX environment this file should be put in `$HOME/.emacs.d/init.el` and for windows (if the *HOME* environment variable is not set) `C:/.emacs.d/init.el`.
 Configuration snippets will be presented throughout the post and a complete emacs configuration for Python will be included in the conclusion.

 The core of customizing emacs is installing packages from various repositories.
 The primary emacs package repository is [melpa](https://melpa.org/#/).
-All of the packages presented in this article will be installed from this repository.
+All of the packages presented in this post will be installed from this repository.

 ## Styling (Themes & More)

-To start with some basic emacs customization the complete configuration file needed to install and apply a custom theme.
+To begin the following configuration snippet provides package installation and installs a theme package.
 My prefered theme is [material](https://github.com/cpaulik/emacs-material-theme) so we'll be using that for the rest of the post.

+> Configuration snippets will be presented throughout the post and a complete emacs configuration for Python will be included in the conclusion.

 ```emacs-lisp
 ;; init.el --- emacs configuration